Our History

 The Ark was founded by myself, Adina Priel, in 1999.

-The idea began when, as a new parent, I found myself researching different school options for my son, Noah.
-I felt frustrated and dismayed when I realized that I would have to accept a hard-to-find space at a center which did not represent what I knew had to be possible - somewhere - a place for joyful, individualized, responsive learning and growing.
-It seemed that I was required to make a choice between traditional play-based, what I call “Toys R Us” environments, or rather subdued and inflexible Montessori environments.
-The Reggio Emilia approach to learning was only beginning to be taught to new teachers in the field of Early Childhood Education and there were less than a handful of centers dedicated to exploring this approach.
-Each ECE environment was mutually exclusive; each ‘camp’ unwilling to consider the merits of the other, rather entrenched and misinformed.
-I did not feel comfortable with any of these three choices.
-I asked myself as to ‘why’ I needed to be in such a position, obliged to make disappointing and unsettling choices – was there no other way?
-Realizing that there was nothing to stop me from taking what is recognized as the best in Early Childhood Theory and Education and implementing it all into a cohesive program, led us to what is Ark Elementary Elementary School as we now know it.
+It seemed that parents was required to make a choice between traditional play-based, “Toys R Us” environments, or subdued and inflexible, traditional or Montessori environments.
+About 30 years ago, the Reggio Emilia, emergent curriculum approach to learning was only beginning to be taught to new teachers in the field of education and there were less than a handful of centers dedicated to exploring this approach.
+Each pedagogical approach to learning environments were mutually exclusive; with each ‘camp’ unwilling to consider the merits of the other, remaining rather entrenched, disconnected and misinformed.
+I did not feel comfortable with any of these choices.
+I asked myself as to ‘why’ parents needed to be in such a position, obliged to make disappointing and sometimes unsettling choices – was there no other way?

 The creation of a school that could truly embrace a holistic, social and emotional, blended pedagogical approach meant finding committed, intelligent educators, who knew instinctively, and from experience, that “there had to be another way” to meet children where hey are at and were willing to take the road less taken and run with it.
 Well, we are still running and parents and other educators, like ourselves, are realizing the inability of traditional programs to rise to meet the needs and rights of the children of today.
-We must be brave to do take committed action to do things differently, and then unsurprisingly, space can be made for something better - magically happy children who cry on the weekends because it is not a school day!
+We must be brave to take committed action to do things differently, and then unsurprisingly, space can be made for something better - magically, happy children who cry on the weekends because it is not a school day!

 “I started a a seed, a pale seed, but then you picked me up and turned me into a bud.
 After, I turned into a flower.“